amoldhope/CoolestHourRestApi/README.md

 getTomorrowCoolestHour - This application will return tomorrows coolest hours based on the zipcode given by user.

 # Source of Data
-Weather data is read from http://openweathermap.org/ using API http://api.openweathermap.org/data/2.5/weather?q={citycode}&appid={apiKey}
+Weather data is read from http://openweathermap.org/ using API http://api.openweathermap.org/data/2.5/weather?q={zip code}&appid={apiKey}

 # How to run